robpwatkins/101-Bootstrap-Boilerplate/README.md

 Try it!
 Paste it underneath your nav menu and see what happens!

 When you do this, the [row elements will have 12 columns](https://getbootstrap.com/docs/4.4/layout/grid/) added to them automatically. (*They use display: flex to do this.*) So if you put three items inside, each element will take up 4 columns.
 Only 2 items?
 Each will take up 6 columns.
-But you can change that by giving it the number of column they should take up with...you guessed it...a class name!!
+But you can change that by giving it the number of columns it should take up with...you guessed it...a class name!!

 ```html
 <div class="col"></div>